PepperDAO/PepperDAO/README.md

 Chain folder contans the Smart Contracts, mostly based on the OpenZeppelin boiler plates

-* PepperDAO.sol - The basic ERC20 Token (PEPDAO token)
+* PepperDAO.sol - The community ERC20 Token (PEPDAO token)
-* PepperGovernor.sol - The Governance contract
+* PepperGovernor.sol - The Governance contract based on OpenZeppelin governor
 * PepperNft.sol - An NFT / ERC 721 token -  could modify the minting logic later so that only the the community holders can mint it